-Where to post up for March Madness and game days all year long.
+Where to post up for game days all year long.

 Washington, DC is an unexpected sports city.
 The District may be better known for dueling parties in the political circus, but recent championship trophies by the Nationals, Capitals, and Mystics have ignited the passions of fans, giving new life to game days, no matter the season.
 Even the middling Wizards and the perpetual question of our NFL team’s name (which was finally minted the Washington Commanders), sports fan in DC have plenty to watch and talk about.

 Finding a sports bar that aligns with your preferences is key.
 So whether you want a bar dedicated to your favorite team, a laid back spot where local brews are flowing, or a rowdy dive bar to celebrate a win, DC has plenty of options.
 So here are the best sports bars in and around the District to hunker down in on game day.

 This American-themed pub offers a comfortable place to watch a game without being awash in memorabilia and jerseys.
 Multiple bars in thespace are outfitted with TVs, and booths offer good sightlines as well.
 Craft cocktails and local beers flow on tap, including an exclusive label from DC Brau.
 The kitchen turns out bar food including seafood dishes like a fried oyster po boy and cajun shrimp tacos.
 A late-night DJ keeps the party going until 3 am on weekends.